briancatraguna/SixPackTeamApp/scraping/README.md

 ##  About
 This program is to scrape user's reports on LAPOR! website (https://lapor.go.id).
+Maximum reports per page on the website is 10.

 #### Input
 `QUERY` -> the keyword you want to search, e.g 'kebakaran', 'kdrt'